-1. Inspectors should remember that notebooks containing a record of the investigation are potentially disclosable to the defence in any proceedings.
+1. Inspectors should remember that notebooks containing a record of the investigation will be relevant material and potentially disclosable to the defence in any criminal proceedings.
 They should not be regarded as “private documents”.
 The following points are important:

 2. Therefore, it is important that:

 3. Process material is material that relates to the prosecution process, such as hearing notifications.
 Administrative material is material generated during the investigation but which has no impact on it, such as correspondence with witnesses arranging appointments or discussions about conference dates.
 Such material should be clearly identified and is not usually relevant.
 This means that it does not need to be scheduled (although it should be retained).
 However, it should not be assumed that an item is not relevant simply because of its generic description.
 It is important that the content of each piece of material is considered to decide whether it is relevant.
 If the issues in a prosecution change, such material may become relevant.
 For example, if the defence allege abuse of process relating to delay in bringing a prosecution, material showing the efforts made to contact a witness may become relevant.

 4. Investigators are increasingly finding that investigation material is stored in a digital format.
 This includes both material held by potential defendants and material held by HSE and other investigators.
 Digital material includes email, office files, system files, digital photographs, audio, scanned and faxed material and the hard drives and memory files on which they are stored.
 The Attorney General has issued specific guidance on the disclosure of digital material which is an annexe to the Guidelines on Disclosure.